minorg/minorgordon.net/_posts/2020-12-03-sampo-model.md

 ---
+categories: [projects]
+date:   2020-12-03
+description: Semantic portals for digital humanities
 layout: post
 title:  "Sampo model"
-date:   2020-12-03
-description: Semantic portals for digital humanities
 ---

 I've been slowly making my way through the publications of the [Semantic Computing Research Group (SeCo)](https://seco.cs.aalto.fi/) in Helsinki, focusing on Eero Hyvönen's work on semantic portals ("sampos") for digital humanities: CultureSampo, BookSampo, BiographySampo, et al. His 2020 paper "'Sampo' Model and Semantic Portals for Digital Humanities on the Semantic Web" is a succinct overview of these projects.